WRITER'S ROAD TRIP - ANNUAL MINI WRITERS CONFERENCE

 Sponsored by Pennwriters, Inc.

+Susan Gable is a USA Today Bestselling author, who’s been both trad and Indie pubbed.
+Reviewers and readers alike often cite her ability to convey strong emotion in her books, to make them both laugh and cry.
 Her books have been Golden Heart and Rita ® Award finalists, been recognized by Romantic Times nominations for Best Superromance of the Year, and she’s won numerous awards, including the National Readers’ Choice Award.
 Over a half-million copies of her books have been sold worldwide.

 A former elementary teacher, Susan is a popular workshop presenter who has spoken at many writing conferences.

 Visit www.SusanGable.com to learn more about her books.

 Karen Geiger is a writer, speech-language pathologist, and certified Journal to the Self™ workshop facilitator.
 When she’s not working on her debut novel, Karen writes personal essays about managing midlife, college kids and aging parents.
 Her publications can be found on Grown and Flown, Better After 50, A View from Home, and on her blog, Good Luck with That.
 This fall, Karen will be launching Erie’s first journaling workshop for cancer patients and survivors at the new, state-of-the-art Erie Cancer Wellness Center.

 Award-winning, bestselling author Holly Jacobs has over three million books in print worldwide.
 The first novel in her Everything But. . . series, Everything But a Groom, was named one of 2008's Best Romances by Booklist, and her books have been honored with many other awards and accolades.
 She lives in Erie, Pennsylvania and when she's not writing, she's in her pottery studio.
 You can visit her at www.HollyJacobs.com.